 PERFORMANCE:

-Beginning at 12:00noon (BST) near the William Wallace monument, adjacent to the Union Terrace Gardens in Aberdeen, DeLappe will sit at a small desk adorned with a cotton American flag, altered by hand-sewn woollen letters to read ‘SORRY’.
+Beginning at 12:00noon, DeLappe will sit at a small desk adorned with a cotton American flag, altered by hand-sewn woollen letters to read ‘SORRY’.
 A placard on the desk reads ‘USAD – United States Apologies Desk’, playfully framing the action as an unofficial diplomatic mission.
 An empty chair opposite DeLappe invites passers-by to sit, talk, and reflect.
 Each participant will receive a hand-signed apology card, including a personal pledge from DeLappe that he will continue to resist Donald Trump and all forms of fascist ideology through civic and creative engagement.

 Over the course of the afternoon, DeLappe will sit and invite passersby to join him in discussion: unscripted acts of connection, resistance, and atonement.
-SORRY is a continuation of DeLappe’s internationally-recognized practice of creative activism.
-His politically-charged public interventions transform spaces of everyday life into platforms for truth, humility, and civic action.
+SORRY is a continuation of DeLappe’s internationally recognised practice of creative activism.
+His politically charged public interventions transform spaces of everyday life into platforms for truth, humility, and civic action.
 The first instance of SORRY took place on the 4th of July, 2025, at the Mound in the centre of Edinburgh – reflections on this event can be found on DeLappe’s blog here.
+DeLappe further engaged in this creative action in the city of Aberdeen to coincide with President Trump’s most recent visit to his golf course properties in Scotland.

 Joseph DeLappe is a Scottish-based artist, activist and the Professor of Games and Tactical Media at Abertay University, Dundee.